 Priyanka Chopra & Nick Jonas Are Having ‘Amazing Sex’ — Is Their Romance Already Getting Serious?

 OMG!
 We’re hearing that Nick Jonas and Priyanka Chopra’s romance is really heating up?!
-But is it getting serious too!
+But is it getting serious too?
 Check out all the EXCLUSIVE details!

 It looks like Nick Jonas, 25, and Priyanka Chopra‘s, 35, friendship has taken a decidedly romantic turn after they were spotted out together over Memorial Day Weekend!
 And now we’re learning that it’s gotten pretty physical as well!
 “Nick and Priyanka met through mutual friends and their attraction was immediately undeniable,” a source tells HollywoodLife.com EXCLUSIVELY.
 But does this mean these 2 are coupling up?
 “Things are not too serious right now, but they are having amazing sex, but that’s all it is for now, no strings or commitments.”
 Whoa!